reinielc20/infs605-assignment2/README.md

 - API: http://localhost:5001
 - Frontend: http://localhost:3000

-- open http://localhost:5001/students [to see what the contents of a json query of the database]
+- open http://localhost:5001/students [to see what the contents of a json query of the database contain]

 ### 4. Error on build?